rousseln/active-com-wp-widget/README.txt

 License: GPL v2
 License URI: https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html

-Display latest events from an active.com account.
+Display events from active.com.
+The results can be limited to customize the data displayed.

+You can limit the resuts by:

+* Search Query
+* City
+* State
+* Zip
+* Country
+* Event Start Date
+* Number

 == Installation ==
+1. Connect by FTP
-Extract active-events-widget.zip
+2. Extract active-com-wp-widget.zip locally
-Upload to your WordPress plugins folder
+3. Upload the folder to your WordPress plugins folder
-Go to /wp-admin and select Plugins
+4. Go to /wp-admin and select Plugins
-Find Active.com Events and activate
+5. Find Active.com Events and activate

 == Frequently Asked Questions ==
-How do I use this plugin?
+Q: How do I use this plugin?
-You can use it as a widget or as a shortcode
+A: You can use it as a widget or as a shortcode

-What is the shortcode?
+Q: What is the shortcode?
-[activeevents limit=5 api=ADD-YOUR-API-TOKEN]
+A: [activeevents query=SEARCH+TEXT city=CITY state=STATE zip=00000 country=COUNTRY start_date=YYYY-MM-DD limit=5]

 == Changelog ==
 1.0